 SUMMER SQUASH (yellow squash and zucchini)

-What to look for: Choose zucchini or yellow squash that are less than eight inches long and firm, with bright skin.
+What to look for: Choose zucchini or yellow squash that is less than eight inches long and firm, with bright skin.

 FAVA BEANS (aka BROAD BEANS)